A joint statement from Islamic Scholars on Muslim burials

 If High Blood Pressure is not treated and kept under control, it can cause heart disease or a stroke.

 If you are retired, or approaching retirement, it might be a good idea to find a hobby that you enjoy.
-Here’s some information on hobbies that you might enjoy.
+Here’s some information on hobbies that you might consider.

 If you need some support at home with personal care such as bathing, dressing and making meals, there are organisations that may be able to help you.

-There are many types of housing available for older people.
+There are many types of housing available for older people and it is important to assess your current and future needs before you start your search.
 Find out more about sheltered housing, extra care and almshouses here.

 This section looks at the different ways you can raise concerns you may have about health services.

-Giving blood or registering as an organ donor is simple to do and could save lives.
-It doesn’t matter how old you are; the oldest organ donor was 103 years old!
+Giving blood or giving an organ could save lives.
+It doesn’t matter how old you are or your ethnicity.
+Organ donation is a precious gift.

 If you are not happy with the service or goods that you have received you can make a complaint, or in some cases you may be able to return the goods and secure a refund.